knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 Event-Driven Architecture (EDA) and the use of event sources fundamentally transform how applications interact, fostering a highly decoupled and scalable environment where services react dynamically to changes.
 By abstracting the origin of information, event sources empower systems to integrate seamlessly and respond in real-time to a vast array of occurrences across diverse platforms.

+This article shows the usage of the `ApiServerSource` from Knative in order to monitor state of other Kubernetes resources, like KubeVirt's `VirtualMachine`.
+In combination with the other Knative Eventing's powerful building blocks, like the `Broker`, it helps to implement use cases such as updating a _Configuration Management Database (CMDB)_ with the state of all virtual machines in the Cluster.

+Knative Eventing is heavily based on [CNCF CloudEvents](https://cloudevents.io/){:target="_blank"}, which is a specification for describing event data in common formats to provide interoperability across services, platforms and systems.

+But lets dive in!

-## The Knative ApiServerSource
+## The Knative `ApiServerSource`

-Knative `ApiServerSource` is a Knative Eventing Kubernetes custom resource that acts as an event source.
-Its primary function is to listen for events emitted by the Kubernetes API server and forward them as [CloudEvents](https://cloudevents.io/) to a designated [sink](https://knative.dev/docs/eventing/sinks/).
-CloudEvents is a specification for describing event data in common formats to provide interoperability across services, platforms and systems.
+The `ApiServerSource` is a [Knative Eventing Kubernetes custom resource](https://knative.dev/docs/eventing/sources/apiserversource/){:target="_blank"} that listens for events emitted by the Kubernetes API server (eg. pod creation, deployment updates, etc...) and forward them as CloudEvents to a designated sink or any http addressable URL.

-Some common use cases include:
+Some common use cases for the `ApiServerSource` include:

 * Auditing and monitoring: Triggering actions or notifications when specific custom Kubernetes resources are _created_, _updated_, or _deleted_.
 * Automating workflows: Initiating a serverless function when a new Pod is _deployed_, a Deployment _scales_, or a ConfigMap is _modified_.
 * Integrating with external systems: Sending Kubernetes events to data warehouses or databases, AI applications or even logging systems for analysis.

-In order to quickly create a `ApiServerSource`, follow the official guidance here: [Creating an ApiServerSource object](https://knative.dev/docs/eventing/sources/apiserversource/getting-started/).

-The following is an example of an `ApiServerSource` configuration which only sends emitted events of the Kubernetes API server related to `kind: VirtualMachine` to the default [Channel based Broker](https://knative.dev/docs/eventing/brokers/broker-types/channel-based-broker/).
+The following is an example of an `ApiServerSource` which only sends emitted events of the Kubernetes API server related to `kind: VirtualMachine`:

 ```yaml
 kubectl create -f - <<EOF